mechetle/SetUpon/README.md

 > ⚠️ Note: As of right now, because the AWS services were funded by credit supplied by the school, the app is pretty much non-functional at the moment.
 It will be set back up in the future [through some other way](https://github.com/localstack/localstack) to simulate the architecture of the backend.

-Here was a preview of a really early version of it:
+Here was a preview of a early version of it:

 https://user-images.githubusercontent.com/23493254/196675273-fe7bd58f-61dd-4086-a6c3-058ea4850d97.mp4